lebotlan/tech-hints/linux_encryption.md

 sudo fscrypt setup /
 sudo fscrypt setup /home
+# As far as I understand, you only need to setup mounted directories.

 fscrypt status
 ```

-I don't know if you need to fscrypt setup all the parent dirs.

 ### 3 - Encrypt a file or a directory
 `fscrypt encrypt file-or-dir`